 Nutritional value of banana

-Also, banana contains traces of many minerals like calcium, iron, magnesium, phosphorus, zinc, copper, and magnesium.
+Banana contains traces of many minerals like calcium, iron, magnesium, phosphorus, zinc, copper, and magnesium.
 Banana is particularly high in potassium, while it contains decent amounts of vitamin C.

-Carbs in an unripe banana
+Carbs in a green banana

 Moreover, unripe bananas are high in resistant starch.
 This is a type of dietary fiber, which can’t be digested by the human body.
 Instead, resistant starch feeds beneficial bacteria, promoting healthy gut microbiota.
 Gut microbiota is crucial for a strong immune system and good health.